Unicycle:

 Backpack:

 I’m hauling all this stuff in a Gregory Zulu 30 backpack I bought from REI.
-This pack holds 19 lbs of gear.
+This pack holds 30 lbs of gear.
+Later I carried an extra tire and some more tools so my pack for the second half of the trip weighed 40 lbs.